sekharpotru/CompareMarket/README.md

 As a user in order to collate the information required to get quotes from companies that provide the energy,  I want a website which will allow me to search with different options to compare and find the best price for my energy.

 Prerequisites :
-IDE :  example: Eclipse, IntelliJ
+IDE :  example: Eclipse, IntelliJ ( I used Eclipse Version: Neon.1a Release (4.6.1))
-Operating system : Windows OS /Mac OS
-Browser i used : Firefox version 54.0
+Operating system : Windows OS /Mac OS ( I used Windows 8 64 bit) Browser i used : Firefox version 55.0
-Maven version : maven 3.3.0 or above version
-Java version : Java 1.8
+Maven version : maven 3.3.0 or above version (I used maven 3.5.3) Java version : Java 1.8 (I used java 1.8.0_171)

 Running the Tests:
 To run all tests follow either of below step :